The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: The magic triangle of Deligne and Gross

 The magic triangle is an extension of the Freudenthal magic square.
 Roughly speaking, each row of the triangle contains a sequence of groups $H_1 \subseteq H_2 \subseteq H_3 \subseteq ....$, each group included in the next.
 And the groups in the same row all share similar properties.
 The final row of the triangle is the exceptional series of Deligne \cite{deligne1}, \cite{deligneDeMan}:

 The penultimate row of the triangle is the one most relevant for this paper:

 Each group in the triangle has a preferred representation.
-Many of the groups also have a preferred parabolic subgroup, obtained by taking the stabilizer of a highest weight vector in the preferred representation.
+Many of the groups also have a preferred parabolic subgroup, obtained by taking the stabilizer of a highest line in the preferred representation.
 In row (\ref{adjoint}), the preferred representation is the adjoint representation, and the preferred parabolic subgroup is a Heisenberg parabolic.
-In row (\ref{Freudenthal}), the preferred representation is given by Freudenthal's space $F \oplus J \oplus J \oplus F$.
+In row (\ref{Freudenthal}), the preferred representation is given by Freudenthal's space $F \oplus J \oplus J \oplus F$, where $J$ is a certain cubic Jordan algebra that corresponds to the group in question.
 The preferred parabolic subgroup is the stabilizer of a rank one line in this space, which is a Siegel parabolic.
 So, the group $D_6$ in row (\ref{Freudenthal}) is the group $\GG$ from the main body of the paper, its preferred representation being $W$ and the preferred parabolic subgroup being the Siegel parabolic $P$, the parabolic used to define the Eisenstein series in the integral representation.

 One can find many Rankin-Selberg integrals by applying the following procedure.
 Take two groups $H_i \subset H_j$ or $H_j \subset H_i$ in the same row.
 Take a cusp form $\phi_i$ on $H_i(\A)$, and an Eisenstein series $E_j(g,s)$ corresponding to the preferred parabolic subgroup on $H_j(\A)$.
 Then one gets a global Rankin-Selberg convolution